 - (1) Improving traceability - Establish a situation that allows the origin of data and decisions made during the development, provision, or use of the AI system or service to be traced forward and backward to the extent that is reasonable and technically possible. - (2) Explanation of conformity to common guiding principles - Provide and explain information on how AI business actors conform to common guiding principles regularly to stakeholders, including suppliers, according to their knowledge and competence.
-This information summarizes, for example, the following items: - General - Whether any risk is found that prevents the common guiding principles from being implemented, to what extent it prevents the implementation of those guiding principles - Implementation progress of the common guiding principles - Human-centric
+This information summarizes, for example, the following items: - General - Whether any risk is found that prevents the common guiding principles from being implemented, to what extent it prevents the implementation of those guiding principles - Implementation progress of the common guiding principles - Human-centric - How disinformation is considered, and how diversity, inclusion, user support, and sustainability are ensured - Safety - Known risks relating to AI systems and services, countermeasures against them, and how to ensure safety against them - Fairness - Possibility that technological elements forming AI models will introduce bias.
+Those elements may include training data, AI model training process, prompts expected to be entered by AI business users or nonbusiness users, and reference information and collaborating external services used by AI models for inference.

-34 While accountability is sometimes defined as explainability, the Guidelines handle information disclosure in the context of transparency, so accountability is defined as the concept of taking actual and legal responsibilities for AI and setting prerequisites for taking the responsibilities.
+21 While accountability is sometimes defined as explainability, the Guidelines handle information disclosure in the context of transparency, so accountability is defined as the concept of taking actual and legal responsibilities for AI and setting prerequisites for taking the responsibilities.

-- \triangleright How disinformation is considered, and how diversity, inclusion, user support, and sustainability are ensured - Safety - Known risks relating to AI systems and services, countermeasures against them, and how to ensure safety against them - Fairness - Possibility that technological elements forming AI models will introduce \triangleright bias.
-Those elements may include training data, AI model training process, prompts expected to be entered by Al business users or nonbusiness users, and reference information and collaborating external services used by AI models for inference. - Privacy protection - Risks of infringements of privacy of AI business actors or stakeholders \triangleright entailed by the AI system or service, countermeasures against those risks, and actions expected to be taken when the privacy breach actually occurred. - Ensuring security - Conformity to standards required to facilitate collaboration between AI systems and services or with other systems if such collaboration occurs - Any risks that may occur when the AI system or service collaborates with \triangleright other AI systems and services via the Internet, and measures to be taken against the risks - (3) Designation of responsible persons - Appoint someone as the person responsible for executing its accountability in each Al business actor. - (4) Sharing responsibilities among actors - As for responsibilities shared among actors, clarify who take the responsibilities through contracts or social promises (voluntary commitments) between AI business actors including non-business users. - (5) Specific actions for stakeholders - As necessary, establish and publicly report policies, including those created by each Al business actor on Al governance or privacy in relation to risk management or safety assurance associated with the use of AI systems and services.
-Those policies involve social responsibilities, including sharing visions with and giving out and providing information to society and general citizens. - As necessary, set opportunities for accepting comments from stakeholders on ∻ incorrect AI output and the like, and conduct periodic and objective monitoring of the output. - Set policies to handle cases that might affect the interests of stakeholders $\frac{35}{2}$. \diamond Execute those policies reliably and report the progress regularly to the stakeholders as necessary. - (6) Documentation36 - Document and store information on the items described above and keep them available for a prescribed period whenever and wherever required and able to be referenced in a manner appropriate for their use.
+- Privacy protection - Risks of infringements of privacy of AI business actors or stakeholders entailed by the AI system or service, countermeasures against those risks, and actions expected to be taken when the privacy breach actually occurred. - Ensuring security - Conformity to standards required to facilitate collaboration between AI systems and services or with other systems if such collaboration occurs - Any risks that may occur when the Al system or service collaborates with other Al systems and services via the Internet, and measures to be taken against the risks - (3) Designation of responsible persons - Appoint someone as the person responsible for executing its accountability in each Al business actor. - (4) Sharing responsibilities among actors - As for responsibilities shared among actors, clarify who take the responsibilities through contracts or social promises (voluntary commitments) between AI business actors including non-business users. - (5) Specific actions for stakeholders - As necessary, establish and publicly report policies, including those created by each Al business actor on Al governance or privacy in relation to risk management or safety assurance associated with the use of Al systems and services.
+Those policies involve social responsibilities, including sharing visions with and giving out and providing information to society and general citizens. - ♦ As necessary, set opportunities for accepting comments from stakeholders on incorrect AI output and the like, and conduct objective monitoring of the output. - Set policies to handle cases that might affect the interests of stakeholders.
+Execute those policies reliably and report the progress regularly to the stakeholders as necessary. - (6) Documentation22 - ♦ Document and store information on the items described above and keep them available for a prescribed period whenever and wherever required and able to be referenced in a manner appropriate for their use.